 The Grand Hotel: This is a stunning place to stay in Jersey, with a large terrace overlooking St Aubin’s Bay and Elizabeth Castle, quality restaurants, a spa and pool, and fabulous rooms.
 The service is outstanding, and the location is perfect – just a 5-minute stroll into central St Helier.
 The champagne bar here is very popular!

-Premier Inn at Charing Cross: A budget-friendly town centre hotel that simply couldn’t be better located!
-With fantastic restaurants and shopping on your doorstep, this hotel will be a great base for your exploring.
+Premier Inn at Charing Cross: A budget-friendly town centre hotel that couldn’t be better located!
+With fantastic restaurants and shopping on your doorstep, this hotel will be a great base for exploring.

 In The West

-Pick from Jersey’s premier beach (St Brelade’s Bay) with its stylish hotels and promenade of up-market restaurants or ridiculously pretty St Aubin’s – a harbour villages that buzzes with charming restaurants and classy bars.
+Pick from Jersey’s premier beach (St Brelade’s Bay) with its stylish hotels and promenade of up-market restaurants or ridiculously pretty St Aubin’s – a harbour village buzzing with charming restaurants and classy bars.

-St Brelade’s Bay Hotel: This luxurious hotel is a situated opposite the best beach on the island.
-Expect to be pampered, well-fed and to have the most incredibel views.
+St Brelade’s Bay Hotel: This luxurious hotel is situated opposite the best beach on the island.
+Expect to be pampered, well-fed and have the most incredible views.

 In the East and North

 Longueville Manor Hotel is Jersey’s most highly acclaimed hotel and restaurant, holding Five AA Red Stars.
 It’s a luxury Relais & Châteaux hotel set in a historic Jersey manor with 30 beautiful bedrooms, a luxurious spa and the most incredible restaurant.
-If you want to relax in a haven of luxury and indulgence, this should be your pick!
+This should be your pick if you want to relax in a haven of luxury and indulgence!

 Durrell Wildlife Camp offers the most incredible 5* experience.
 Stay in a luxury tent with a log-burning stove within the 32-acre Durrell Wildlife Park, overlooking Lemur Lake!